wang8zai/Udacity_FullStack_Project3_LogsAnlysis/README.md

     Then log into it with vagrant ssh.

 ## Installtion

+### Prerequisite
+    1. Make sure you have installed vagrant.
+    2. You need to unzip vagrant and use cd to enter the unzip foller location.
+    3. Bring the virtual machine back online.
+Using command line: vagrant up
+    4. Log into virtual machine: vagrant ssh

 ### Load the data
-    Unzip newsdata.zip to the vagrant directory, which is shared with your virtual machine.
+    1. Unzip newsdata.zip to the vagrant directory, which is shared with your virtual machine.
+    2. Get into vagrant directary: cd /vagrant
-    To load the data, cd into the vagrant directory and use the command psql -d news -f newsdata.sql.
+    3. load the data: psql -d news -f newsdata.sql

+### Create view
+    Before get into the program you need to create view.
+    1. Connect to database called news: psql -d news
+    2. You are now connected to the database.
+See addition below you will find four CREATE VIEWs.
+    Copy them into the command line and press enter to create views.

 ### make it work
-    run project3.py
+    Finally you made it ! run python project3.py in command line to see results.

 ## Description

     The user-facing newspaper site frontend itself, and the database behind it, are already built and running.
     Build an internal reporting tool that will use information from the database to discover what kind of articles the site's readers like.
     The database contains newspaper articles, as well as the web server log for the site.
 The log has a database row for each time a reader loaded a web page.